 Making a decision all comes down to your goals and budget.
 What’s best for your business?
 Consider your goals and budget.
 If you decide to go to an agency, make sure it’s the right fit for your business.

 Weigh your options before arriving at a decision.
-It’s best you do your research than to go for one that seems convenient but doesn’t get you the best return on investment.
+It’s better that you do your research than go for one that seems convenient but doesn’t get you the best return on investment.

 In conclusion, social media is important to all businesses.
 Social media is changing the face of businesses today.
-To get the most of it, you’ll need a variety of tools and a diverse set of skills to build a team.
-That enough reason to hire someone you’re confident can move your business a step further.
-Whether it’s an in-house person or an agency, put some research in it an find a good match.
+To get the most out of it, you’ll need a variety of tools and a diverse set of skills to build a team.
+That is enough reason to hire someone you’re confident can move your business a step further.
+Whether it’s an in-house person or an agency, put some research into it and find a good match.

 Would you go in-house or outsource to an agency?
 What will inform your decision?